minvws/nl-covid19-coronacheck-website/en/gebruikersvoorwaarden.md

 ## Used abbreviations

 - **AVG**: Algemene Verordening Gegevensbescherming (GDPR)
-- **Controller**:Person checking the validity of a coronavirus pass and DCC
+- **Controller**: Person checking the validity of a coronavirus entry pass and EU DCC
-- **Coronavirus pass**:Certificate created using vaccination, test and/or recovery status shown by the person to a controller for access to an activity or facility in the Netherlands
+- **Coronavirus entry pass**:Certificate created using vaccination, test and/or recovery status shown by the person to a controller for access to an activity or facility in the Netherlands
 - **DCC	EU Digital COVID Certificate**: an inoperable certificate containing information about vaccination, test and/or recovery status of the holder, issued in the context of the COVID-19 pandemic
 - **VWS**:The Ministry of Health, Welfare and Sport